 If you are looking for an experienced, hard-working engineer to build your great product, please email me.
 I'm happy to chat about new ventures!

-A brief list of technology buzzwords that I've worked with in 2018:
+A brief list of techies that ring my bell in 202x:

 Some public writings of mine before this blog.